 How does SpaceX plan to launch several thousand satellites in just a few years?
-The company announced that it intends to do so with its Falcon 9 rocket and the key to success will be its rapid reusability enabled by the much improved Falcon 9 variant called Block 5.
-Each Falcon 9 booster should be reusable at least 10 times and the company even wants to eventually achieve a 24-hour turnaround of a single booster.
+The company announced that it intends to do so with its Falcon 9 rocket and the key to success will be its reusability enabled by the much improved Falcon 9 variant called Block 5.
+Each Falcon 9 booster should be reusable at least 10 times.

 Starlink will connect the globe with reliable and affordable high-speed broadband services pic.twitter.com/dWVvPwVWU4